ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 Works great, very fast.
 There are unintended consequences, so I'ma characterize as whimsical.
 I bet folks running Raspberry Pis anyway, can proceed.
 Bluetooth mice are about $9 too, heh.

 Next I tried Kodi.
 Again very easy via userdata/keymaps.
 But way too slow to be usable, based on tests with a FireTV TV, and also with an Onn AndroidTV stick.

+Last but not least, did you know that the Spotify apps that smart TVs have don't really present the Spotify Connect functionality to the user?
+So it's kinda fun to sideload a phone version of Spotify to test.
+You guessed it!
+The phone versions cause your phone's volume buttons to be Sonos volume buttons.
+And the same tends to be true with your TV remote if that sideloaded Spotify is in the foreground of your TV.
+Heh!
+Even with the TV "off" in my case.

 # [ignore]